JoshWilbur/DEPi/Conway/README.md

 # Conway's Game of Life
-TODO: allow for use of text file to input board ncurses library used as it is faster than standard printf().
+ncurses library used as it is faster than standard printf().
+Wall clock timing is used as I don't have PAPI installed on my system

 # Related Works:
 * [Shodor](http://www.shodor.org/media/content/petascale/materials/UPModules/GameOfLife/Life_Module_Document_pdf.pdf)